 That’s what we’re here to discuss in more detail – we’re sharing our list of the most likely poppy-seed look-alikes in the arthropod world.

-Although the title popularly calls them bugs, I have to point out that there are several groups of arthropods here, not just bugs which are a subgroup of insects.
-You’ll find insects that look like poppy seeds (bugs, beetles, and even flies) and arachnids that look like poppy seeds (spiders, mites, and ticks).
+As I mentioned before, although the title popularly calls them bugs, there are several groups of arthropods here, not just bugs which are a subgroup of insects.
+You’ll find insects (bugs, beetles, and even flies) and arachnids that look like poppy seeds (spiders, mites, and ticks).

 However, the first contestants – and the biggest poppy-seed look-alikes – have their unique category.